quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Detecting a Stateless Reset

 An endpoint detects a potential stateless reset when a incoming packet with a short header either cannot be associated with a connection, cannot be decrypted, or is marked as a duplicate packet.
-The endpoint then compares the last 16 bytes of the packet with the Stateless Reset Token provided by its peer, either in a NEW_CONNECTION_ID frame or the server's transport parameters.
-If these values are identical, the endpoint MUST enter the draining period and not send any further packets on this connection.
+The endpoint MUST then compare the last 16 bytes of the packet with all Stateless Reset Tokens provided by its peer, either in a NEW_CONNECTION_ID frame or the server's transport parameters.
+An endpoint MUST NOT check for any Stateless Reset Tokens associated with connection IDs it has not used.

+If the last 16 bytes of the packet values are identical to a Stateless Reset Token, the endpoint MUST enter the draining period and not send any further packets on this connection.
 If the comparison fails, the packet can be discarded.